xingm2/Data_Structures_and_Performance/README.md

 2. Focus on how performance scales
 3. Go beyond input size

+Operation: basic unit that doesn't change as the input changes.

-Size of input is usually represented as n
+Size of input is usually represented as n.

+Asymptotic Analysis:

 f(n) = O(g(n)) means, eventually, f(n) and g(n) grow in same way as their input grows
 Big O notation captures the rate of growth of two functions

+English reads: 1 million is big O of 1
+Example: Initialization costs

+1. Only keep dominant term
+2. Drop constant